 Thus, the new position of a point x, is obtained by linear interpolations of movements of j and k.
-The arcs $j_1x_1k_1$ and $j_2x_2k_2$, are considered as two variants of the base arc jxk.
+The arcs $j_1x_1k_1$ and $j_2x_2k_2$ are considered as two variants of the base arc jxk.
 For the arc jk, the points j and k, with known extents (steps of movements), are referred to as the 'base points'.
 Here, it is assumed that the arc jxk does not have 'sharp and abrupt' changes.
 For the loop ASBR of the bridge, the points A, B, R and S are assumed to be the base points.
 There could be several base points for an arc.
-The points A and B have a zero extent, and the extent of the points R and S, in the outside of the loop, are RRn and SSn, respectively (Fig 6b).
+The points A and B have a zero extent, and the extent of the points R and S, in the outside direction of the loop are RRn and SSn, respectively (Fig 5b).
 Then, the new position of any point x of the arc segments ASB and ARB could be obtained in terms of the movement of its base points.
-Thus, the variants of arc ASBR could be generated within the hatched area of Fig 6b.
-For instance, if the extents SSn and RRn are divided into three steps, then, considering the base arc as a variant of itself, four variants of the base arc ASBR are generated (Fig 6e).
-In obtaining a variant, the steps of movement are assumed to be normal to the previously obtained variant (rather than the initial base arc).
+Thus, the variants of arc ASBR could be generated within the hatched area of Fig 5b.
+For instance, Fig 5e, shows four variants v_0 to v_3 of the base arc ASBR (including itself), together with the associated desirability factors extracted from the assumed desirability diagram of Fig 5d.

+In obtaining a variant, the steps of movement are assumed to be normal to the previously obtained (or neighbouring) variant (rather than the initial base arc).
 In a manner, similar to the outward direction, the variants of the inward direction of the loop ASBR could be obtained.
-Now, suppose that the desirability diagram for the variants of ASBR is given as a function of the extent of the base points S and R (Fig 6d).
-Figure 6e, shows four variants v_0 to v_3 of the base arc ASBR, together with the associated desirability factors, which are extracted from Fig 6d and are shown on the desirability diagram.